WHERE YOUR CHILDREN and family COME FIRST

 • You/your spouse must be personally served.

-• Once you/your spouse are served, you have 20 days to file an "answer".
-This does not mean you write a letter to the court and say "I don't want a divorce", or "I want this done now, I get the kids, and he/she gets nothing".
-An "answer" means you respond to the Petition by admitting, or denying the various claims in the Petition.
-You may then also want to file a "Counter-Petition" which adds the claims that you'd like to make.
+• Once the other party is served, they have 20 days to file an "answer".
+This does not mean writing a letter to the court saying "I don't want a divorce", or "I want this done now, I get the kids, and he/she gets nothing".
+An "answer" means that person must respond to the Petition by admitting, or denying the various claims in the Petition.
+They may then also want to file a "Counter-Petition" which adds the claims that they would like to make.

 • The next step is to attend mediation.
 You are required to attend mediation.
 The purpose of mediation is to allow you and your spouse to see if, through the guidance of a mediator, you can come to an agreement.
 If you do, you will have saved time and money.
 More importantly, you will have had control over the outcome.
 If an agreement is not reached, the case will likely go to trial where a judge, who does not know you, your spouse, or your children, will make determinations that will effect you for the remainder of your life and until your children are no longer minors.